Criteria to Differentiate Blockchains

-Bitcoin, Ethereum, Zcash, Neo, Stratis, etc. are examples of Public blockchain.
-They are decentralized platforms where anyone is allowed to participate without any request for access or fulfillment of criteria.
+Bitcoin, Ethereum, Zcash, Neo, Stratis, etc. are examples of public blockchain.
+They are decentralized platforms where anyone is allowed to participate without any request for access or fulfilment of criteria.
 The consensus mechanisms are designed very meticulously to prevent malicious users from entering and become a part of the network.
 The primary rationale for a number of participants and networks to grow in this category is because every kind of participation is free and the nodes are rewarded for providing consensus to the transactions in the blockchain.
 The rewards are in the form of a transaction fee or the cryptocurrency which functions in the blockchain.

 The following characteristics should be considered to deploy public blockchains in the business model:

 - All the data stored in the blockchain are public, although pseudo-anonymity of the user can be established since the data will be linked to the wallet or public key.

 - History of changes made in the database will be visible to everyone in the world.

 - Mimicking or entering false data in the blockchain, although it can be prevented using multiple cryptographic defence layers and protocols.

 - The data is immutable.
 These types of blockchain should only be used if the business model can handle rigorously increasing data.

 - Transaction speed may be slower than a centralized ledger since the consensus protocol and the addition of blocks takes time.